 What services are likely to stop during a government shutdown?

-"It’s never clear until a shutdown which services will pass the absolutely necessary test," President of the nonpartisan think tank Committee for a Responsible Federal Budget Maya MacGuineas said.
+“It’s never clear until a shutdown which services will pass the absolutely necessary test,” said Maya MacGuineas, president of the nonpartisan think tank Committee for a Responsible Federal Budget.

 “But one thing is for sure, a lot of people will go home and won’t be doing their jobs and that slows down the process of just about everything,” she added.